angelrivera4213/secret-tunnel/README.md

 ## Notes
 - This application targets modern browsers (Chrome, Safari)
 - Has not been tested on (Edge or Firefox)
+- I have removed scrollbars the preference is to use arrow keys for navigation.
+Scrolling is still supported with touch pads (ie. Mac) and mouse wheel drag functionality.

 # Running Development Environment